RokeAbbey/PythohTutol/readme.txt

-Git is a distribution version control system.
+Git is a good distribution version control system.
 Git is a free software